Skip to content

 Without mappings, ADL knows what your objects look like — but not how data should flow between them.

-• Set up your data objects first — You need source and target objects before you can create mappings between them.
+• Set up your data objects first: you need source and target objects before you can create mappings between them.

-• Think in layers — Most data solutions have clear layers (source → staging → integration → presentation).
+• Think in layers: most data solutions have clear layers (source → staging → integration → presentation).
 Set up your mappings to reflect this flow.